kaviara-14/Deploy-Application-into-AWS-EKS-Using-Fargate/README.md

-# Deploy a Kubernetes Application into AWS EKS using Fargate
+# Deploy an Application on AWS EKS with Fargate and ALB Controller

-This guide outlines the steps to deploy a Kubernetes application into AWS Elastic Kubernetes Service (EKS) using Fargate.
+This guide provides a detailed walkthrough for deploying a Kubernetes application into AWS Elastic Kubernetes Service (EKS) using Fargate.
+It also covers configuring the AWS Load Balancer Controller (ALB Controller) to manage load balancers for your Kubernetes services.

 ---